You may have noticed that a recent trending hair colour is an ashy platinum shade – and it looks fabulous!

 In the absence of melanin, the hair shaft is colourless, which we see as grey or white.
 It also tends to be more prone to UV damage without the protection of melanin, which is why grey hair can sometimes feel more difficult to manage.

-One of the reasons that the beauty industry is awash with a dizzying array of hair colouring options is because grey hair is often linked to ageing.
+One of the reasons that the beauty industry is awash with a dizzying array of hair colouring options is that grey hair is often linked to ageing.
 And in a society obsessed with youth and Instagram beauty, many feel pressured to reach for the dye.

 Yes, we have many ways to colour our hair, but the question remains – should we?